JulienPalard/consom/README.rst

 .. image:: img/stripboard_bottom.jpg
    :alt: Stripboard bottom

-And it mounts nicely like this:
+And it mounts nicely like this (blue and red are blue and white from the SCT-013-000):

 .. image:: img/stripboard_mounted.jpg
    :alt: Stripboard mounted